aarondane/GoMarble_Assignment/README.md

 ## Running the Application

+1. Create a `.env` file in the backend folder and store the `GOOGLE_API_KEY` there.

-1. Go into the backend folder, start the backend server :
+2. Go into the backend folder, start the backend server :
 ```bash
 node index.js
 ```

-2. In a separate terminal, start the frontend development server:
+3. In a separate terminal, start the frontend development server:
 ```bash
 npm run dev
 ```